waiyeeyuen/FoodRescue/README.md

 Important:

-- do not commit real secrets to public repositories
+- Do not commit real secrets to public repositories
-- rotate any provider credentials before external sharing or submission if needed
+- Rotate any provider credentials before external sharing or submission if needed

 ## Docker Runtime